nixcodeit/nixcode-ai/README.md

 ### Search Tools
 - **search_glob_files**: Search for files in the project directory using glob patterns, with options to include gitignored and hidden files
+- **search_content**: Search for text content in files using regex patterns, with options for filtering results, including pagination via offset parameter
+- **replace_content**: Replace text content in files based on regex patterns, with support for capture groups in replacements

 ### Project Analysis Tools
 - **get_project_analysis_prompt**: Generate a comprehensive project analysis prompt for better understanding of the codebase